Dan Alexander (offensive lineman)

-Daniel Lamarr Alexander (born June 17, 1955) is an American former professional football offensive tackle and guard who played thirteen seasons in the National Football League (NFL) for the New York Jets.
-Alexander attended Louisiana State University and was selected in the eighth round of the 1977 NFL draft.
+Daniel Lamarr Alexander (born June 17, 1955) is an American former professional football player who was an offensive tackle and guard for 13 seasons with the New York Jets of the National Football League (NFL).
+Alexander played college football for the LSU Tigers and was selected 200th overall in the eighth round of the 1977 NFL draft.

-Alexander played his entire 13 year NFL career with the Jets, seeing action in 192 games, in which he started 183.
+Alexander played his entire 13-year NFL career with the Jets, seeing action in 192 games, in which he started 183.